-Authors of selected abstracts will be expected to author a paper on the proposed topic by July 31, 2020 and present/discuss that paper at a four-day workshop, to be held August 3-6, 2020, at the Hebrew University of Jerusalem.
+Authors of selected abstracts will be expected to author a paper on the proposed topic by July 31, 2020 and present/discuss that paper at a four-day workshop, to be held August 3-6, 2020 in Jerusalem.
 Authors of selected abstracts will receive a stipend of $4,000 and room and board for the duration of the workshop.
 Nine stipends will be awarded to authors of submitted abstracts.
 The main selection criteria are:

 (1) relevance to the summer’s theme,